openstats-gh/openstats-godot/README.md

 The SDK will handle the bulk of the work creating a new Game Session.
 In order to create a new Session, you'll need to know the user's RID.
 You can get this by calling `Openstats.get_user()` with no parameters, which creates an openstats query for some information about the user associated with `game_token`.

-> [!NOTE]
-> Openstats RID's are not the same thing as Godot's RID.
-Openstats RID's are a type safe unique identifier.
-Every
-> resource has them - such as Users, Games, Achievements, and Game Sessions.

 ```gdscript
 func _get_user_rid() -> void: